federicotdn/verb/README.md

 (Use <kbd>C-h f</kbd> `outline-mode` <kbd>RET</kbd> for the full commands list)

-Additionally, Verb adds a new command: `verb-cycle`, which is bound to <kbd>TAB</kbd> by default.
+Additionally, Verb adds the following commands:
+- `verb-cycle`, which is bound to <kbd>TAB</kbd> by default.
 This commands attempts to imitate the `org-cycle` command found in Org mode.
+- `verb-insert-heading`, which is bound to <kbd>C-RET</kbd> by default.
+This command inserts below a new heading with the same level as the one on point.

 ### Customization